kuzzleio/kuzzle/doc/2/api/essentials/query-syntax/index.md

 HTTP queries are split into the four HTTP usual parts: URL, verb, headers and body.

-Every API route documentation has a dedicated HTTP section, explaining how to use that route with the HTTP protocol.
+Every API action documentation has a dedicated HTTP section, explaining how to use that action with the HTTP protocol.

 ### Optional headers